Conducting regional lung cancer benchmarking against national audit data to develop service improvements for lung cancer services in the South West

-The lung cancer pathway packs were distributed across the Alliances’ lung cancer teams, and presented to the Lung Cancer Delivery Group to facilitate further discussions with providers and commissioners across the region to enable them to address issues which would result in future improvements to the pathways.
-The detailed analysis provides a baseline which can be used to support improvements in outcomes for patients with lung cancer and include:
+The lung cancer pathway packs were distributed across the Alliances’ lung cancer teams, and presented to the Lung Cancer Delivery Group.
+This facilitated further discussions with providers and commissioners across the region to enable them to address issues that would result in future improvements to the pathways.
+The detailed analysis provides a baseline that can be used to support improvements in outcomes for patients with lung cancer and include:

 The packs have also provided the foundation for visits being carried out across the region under the Getting It Right First Time (GIRFT) programme.